What’s the Prevalence Of Sexual Side Effects From Finasteride?

 Yes.
 There are strategies to potentially reduce the risk of finasteride’s sexual side effects, while also still regrowing hair.
 These strategies include the following:

 - Try a topical formulation.
 Studies show that – when formulated properly – topical finasteride may reduce the risk of side effects by 30-90%.
-One 16-month study on 0.005% topical finasteride demonstrated significant hair improvements, no drug-associated side effects, and no impact on blood hormonal levels.
-This suggests that at this dose, there is no absorption of the drug beyond the scalp.
-Similarly, another research group reported that 0.15% topical finasteride formulated with liposomes (a fat-based carrier agent) resulted in great hair growth, minimal systemic absorption, and no sexual side effects.
+One 16-month study on 0.005% topical finasteride demonstrated significant hair improvements, no drug-associated side effects, and no impact on blood hormonal levels.https://www.tandfonline.com/doi/abs/10.3109/09546639709160517 This suggests that, at this dose, there is not enough leakage of finasteride from the scalp into the bloodstream to appreciably alter hormonal profiles – at least in the men and women in this study (though some people inside our membership have reported a different experience).

 - Try intradermal delivery methods.
 Also known as mesotherapy, intradermal delivery methods inject finasteride into the scalp.
-Evidence suggests that scalp injections of another drug, dutasteride, once every 1-3 months do not appreciably alter serum hormones, nor do they result in any reported sexual side effects.
+But rather than use finasteride, consider using another 5-alpha reductase inhibitor: dutasteride.
+Evidence suggests that scalp injections of 0.01% x 1-2 mL of dutasteride – once every 1-3 months – do not appreciably alter serum hormones, nor do they result in any reported sexual side effects.
 They do, however, still lead to statistically significant hair improvements.
-Mesotherapy is more commonly done with dutasteride than finasteride, as dutasteride has a longer half-life.
-This means fewer mesotherapy sessions are required to lower scalp tissue DHT (the hormone lowered by finasteride).
+Mesotherapy is more commonly done with dutasteride than finasteride, as dutasteride has a longer half-life (days-to-weeks versus 5-7 hours).
+This means fewer mesotherapy sessions are required to lower scalp tissue DHT (the hormone lowered by finasteride) for sustained periods.

 So, consider the data first and foremost before giving up entirely on finasteride.
 It’s by no means guaranteed that finasteride lowers libido.
 Regardless, there are ways to leverage the power of this effective drug and simultaneously mitigate its risks.